Bill O'Reilly (political commentator): War coverage claims

 On February 19, 2015, David Corn from Mother Jones broke a story reporting a collection of inconsistencies of O'Reilly when recalling his experience covering the 1982 Falklands War.
 On April 17, 2013, O'Reilly said on his show: "I was in a situation one time, in a war zone in Argentina, in the Falklands, (...)".
 In his book, The No Spin Zone, he wrote: "You know that I am not easily shocked.
 I've reported on the ground in active war zones from El Salvador to the Falklands."
 On a 2004 column on his website he wrote: "Having survived a combat situation in Argentina during the Falklands war, I know that life-and-death decisions are made in a flash."
-Corn claimed O'Reilly was not in the Falklands, but was in Buenos Aires, and that no American journalist was in the Islands during the conflict.
-He also pointed out that according to O'Reilly's own book, The No Spin Zone, he arrived in Buenos Aires soon before the war ended.
+Corn alleged that O'Reilly was not in the Falklands, but was in Buenos Aires, and that no American journalist was in the Islands during the conflict.
+Corn also said that according to O'Reilly's own book, The No Spin Zone, he arrived in Buenos Aires soon before the war ended.

 On February 20, 2015, O'Reilly said on his show, "David Corn, a liar, says that I exaggerated situations in the Falklands War" and that he never said he was on the Falkland Islands.
 O'Reilly went on to describe his experience in a riot in Buenos Aires the day Argentina surrendered.
 Corn replied that he did not claim O'Reilly "exaggerated", but rather that there were contradictions between his accounts and the factual record, and that the 2013 clip from his show proves O'Reilly did in fact say he was on the Falklands.
 Corn told The New York Times: "The question is whether Bill O'Reilly was stating the truth when he repeatedly said that Argentine soldiers used real bullets and fired into the crowd of civilians and many were killed."